epi/ext4rescue/README.md

 Listed in the order of decreasing priority:

-- Access time and modification time are not preserved (TODO: fix it for 0.1.0).
 - Currently only ext4 extent trees are supported.
 Support for legacy block maps is planned for future releases.
+- Many flags in the super block are ignored.
-- Master super block is always used - there is no option to use any of its copies.
+- Master super block is always used – there is no option to use any of its copies.
-- User ID, group ID, and permissions **are** preserved, which means that you may be unable to access some of the extracted files.
+- Sub-second part of last access time and last modification time is discarded when extracting files.
+- There is no way to map the user and group IDs in the source file system to different ones in the target file system.
 - An option to display detailed information about a file (stat + location of data + detailed damage report) would be useful.
 - Only directories, regular files and symbolic links are recovered, other file types (such as device nodes)